Welcome to Empowering Spirits - Freeing Your Mind A not for profit site about embracing one

 Although history hasn't gone far enough in 12 years a Slave we were privileged to read about a free Negro whose sold into slavery and is torn away from his family but is able to reunite with them.
 America has never totally accepted the permanent damage Blacks still face.
 We are like a child that was molested and then fell in love with her oppressor only to grew into adulthood with such low self esteem that they are drawn nearer to self-destructive habits or behaviours.
 Which leaves them displaced within a society staggering the heart and mind it henders much and most are left with scar tissue we call consequences of life.
 Hmmm those unfortunate ones?

 The issue is that so many others were not as fortunate we care to forget that the Blackness or foundation was literally ripped away from a people over many generations even after so much progress has been achieved the wounds from years of sufferage is taking it's toll on the Black race in America.
 Another example in real life; After world war II GI bill passed which allowed many GI's returning from the war to purchase homes in middle class communities those homes value went up in value and was passed down to their children who invested or sold for double maybe even triple vs. certain neighborhoods because of housing segregation througout America Black GI's offered same veterans benefits homes didn't double in value in certain instances depreciated due crime & urban under-development.
 Where their peers were able to leave an estate most blacks die in debt leaving their loved ones responsible for clean up and the struggle goes on generation after generation not for all but for majority we never manage to plan ahead.
 Well, me it's just me not you reading this article...
 We call this a genetic curse among my spiritual friends because nobody wants to be poor especially in America the land of opportunity and lots of money.
+My reason for sharing this video because a special person in my life who was kind enough to share it with me.
+I was very impressed because some of it I didn't know, but alot of it I had read about many years ago.
+This information is not for sale or duplication you can enjoy this clip here.

 Please leave polite comments on how we can heal as a Nation my question did Civil Rights change the way we feel as America toward outside cultures other then your own or has it made you more polarized as a human being about the future society as a whole?